Grantown-on-Spey: Education

 Grantown Primary School on Grant Road.

 The first school in Grantown was planned from 1765 (on a middle lot to the south side of the Square), with two classrooms, but was not built until 1767 owing to insufficient children of school age in the town.
 The school was extended in 1879, and continued to expand, the senior years eventually becoming the current Grantown Grammar School - which in 1975 moved to a new large campus building at its present location.
 It provides education for children and young people between the ages of 11 and 18 years.
 Grantown Primary School remains on the site of the earlier school, in a newer building constructed following the 1872 Education Act.

 The Speyside Charity/Free School and the Grantown Female School were former schools of the town; their extant buildings have been repurposed.

 Sport

 Grantown-on-Spey golf course was created in 1890, with nine holes, on a partly woodland site, by golfer A.C.
 Brown.
 In 1911 it was extended to 18 holes, to a design by Open champion Willie Park Jr., and later altered by James Braid, US Open Champion.
 A prominent club member was Bobby Cruickshank, who won more than 20 tournaments in the US.
 The pavilion was built in the 1890s and refurnished in 1999.

 The Craig MacLean Leisure Centre is a public leisure centre in the town, with a swimming pool and gym.

+Twin town

+Grantown-on-Spey is twinned with: